AntalJozsefminiszterur88/Szamitepvalto-Extravaganza/README.md

 The `pico_hid_switch.py` example runs directly on the Pico.
 It emulates the hotkey presses for switching computers and now opens the `usb_cdc` serial connection.
 When a button is pressed the script writes `b'1'`, `b'2'` or `b'3'` to the serial port and briefly pauses so the host receives the byte.
-The `PicoSerialHandler` in the desktop application listens for these values to activate the appropriate target.
+The desktop application's `ButtonInputManager` listens for these values and activates the appropriate target without requiring a separate Pico-specific handler.

 If both the console and data CDC interfaces are enabled, Windows will expose two COM ports.
 The application expects the **data** interface, so ensure this port is